spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ## Create GCP Account

-Go to [GCP home page](https://cloud.google.com) and follow the [page to create an GCP account](https://cloud.google.com/docs/get-started).
+Open to [GCP home page](https://cloud.google.com) and follow the [page to create an GCP account](https://cloud.google.com/docs/get-started).

 When you create an account, we recommend creating another user to execute everyday tasks and give to that user sufficient rights to create the cluster, avoiding to use the root user credentials to perform it.